 - Use the Line-Follower Challenge Presentation, a PowerPoint® file, to teach and conduct the activity.
 Set up a computer/projector to show the presentation to the class.

 - Review the solution program on slides 8-14 to make sure you fully understand the logic used in this program, so as to be able to explain it to students after they have had a chance to try developing their own programs.

 - Arrange for enough computers so you have one for each student group.
 Make sure each computer has the LEGO software loaded.

 With the Students: Line-Follower Challenge

 - Administer the pre-quiz (also slide 2 with answers on slide 3) and discuss the answers as a class after students have filled out the sheets.

 - Use slide 4 to introduce the line-follower design challenge: To have the robot follow a black line.
-To do this, the robots will use light sensors as their "eyes."
+To do this, the robots will use color sensors as their "eyes."

 - Show students the oval-shaped course(s) created on the floor with black tape, prepared as described on slide 7.

-- Divide the class into groups of three student each.
+- Divide the class into groups of three students each.
 Give the groups 15-20 minutes to create their line-follower programs.

 - Direct groups to begin by brainstorming the logic for program that instruct the robot to successfully follow the line.
 Encourage students to use what they have learned about programming from previous activities.

-- Provide each group with a LEGO taskbot and have students download their programs onto the NXT intelligent bricks.
+- Provide each group with a LEGO taskbot and have students download their programs onto the EV3 intelligent bricks.

 - Gather the class together so each group can demonstrate the performance of its robot and designed program.